fbpx

 • a helpful framework to inform discussions with farmers about data.

-The Farm Data Code was developed National Farmers’ Federation’s Farm Data Working Group – bringing together farmers, researchers and agricultural technology providers.
+The Farm Data Code was funded by the Australian Government, and developed by the National Farmers’ Federation Farm Data Working Group – bringing together farmers, researchers, industry experts and technology providers.

 • Andrea Koch, DigiSoil (Chair)